umairchoudhry8/StopBlock/README.md

 ## Introduction

-The Culvert Monitoring System comprises several components and functionalities:
+The Culvert Monitoring System comprises several components and functionalities listed as follows:

 - **Camera Initialization**: The system initializes and powers on the camera for capturing images of the culvert.